ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Quarter Stream ID:

-: A variable-length integer that contains the value of the client-initiated bidirectional stream that this datagram is associated with, divided by four (the division by four stems from the fact that HTTP requests are sent on client-initiated bidirectional streams, and those have stream IDs that are divisible by four).
+: A variable-length integer that contains the value of the client-initiated bidirectional stream that this datagram is associated with divided by four (the division by four stems from the fact that HTTP requests are sent on client-initiated bidirectional streams, which have stream IDs that are divisible by four).
 The largest legal QUIC stream ID value is 2<sup>62</sup>-1, so the largest legal value of Quarter Stream ID is 2<sup>60</sup>-1.
 Receipt of an HTTP/3 Datagram that includes a larger value MUST be treated as an HTTP/3 connection error of type H3_DATAGRAM_ERROR (0x33).

 HTTP Datagram Payload: